 Hold the Home button and the Top button together until the Apple logo shows up.

 Don’t release the buttons early.
-Keep holding until the Apple logo appears, which takes about 10 seconds.
-When we tested this on our iPhone 14 Pro stuck on the spinning wheel after a failed iOS 18.2 update, it booted normally within 30 seconds.
+Apple’s iPhone force restart guide confirms that holding the Side button for the full 10 seconds is required across all 6 supported iPhone models.
+When we tested this on an iPhone 14 Pro stuck on the spinning wheel after a failed iOS 18.2 update, it booted normally within 30 seconds.

 If the spinning wheel comes back after the force restart, the issue is deeper.
 Move to the next methods.